CIT28/files/w14/viewingp1.md

 - Start back at 44:38 and add a sub heading for "Partitioning" and write your understanding of this concept.
 - Then code along and in your notes tell me why is it might be important to have naming standards?
-- Once you have botht the partioned 2022 and 2021 output them to the pow1.txt.
+- Once you have both the partitioned 2022 and 2021 output them to the pow1.txt.
-- Listen to the questions and code along see why you can't upate the view and thean output the message to the pow1.txt.
+- Listen to the questions and code along see why you can't update the view and then output the message to the pow1.txt.
 Update your understanding of the concept from the start item if you feel you understanding has improved.
     - **COMMIT MESSAGE - "Partitioning VIEW"**

 ## Grading